Information for Clinicians

 The following topics are intended to give you an overview of what synaesthesia entails and how it may impact on a child’s cognitive, social and emotional outcomes.

 Key information about synaesthesia for clinicians

-We hope the following information on synesthesia will help you understand the condition more.
-Please click on a topic.
-You may also find out FAQs section useful.
+You may also find our FAQs section useful.
 We are also happy to answer any further questions you may have by email (please visit www.syntoolkit.org/contact-us for further details).

 What is synaesthesia?